Trying decide between purchasing a persian silk wool rug or a synthetic rug?

 - Wool rugs are flame resistant, while the chemicals in synthetic rugs might make them highly flammable.

 - Synthetic rugs are cheaper, but the quality is lower and they can be harmful to the environment.

 Here are some of the most frequently-asked questions we receive about rug materials!

 1. What is a synthetic rug?

-Synthetic rugs are made using man-made fibers, like polypropylene (also known as olefin), nylon, acrylic, or polyester.
+Synthetic outdoor rugs are made using man-made fibers, like polypropylene (also known as olefin), nylon, acrylic, or polyester.

 These materials are made from petroleum in a lab and sent to factories to be machine woven into rugs.

 2. Are there any differences between polypropylene, acrylic, nylon, and polyester?

 Yes and no. The different types of synthetic materials are petroleum derivatives and treated with harsh chemicals during manufacturing.